 We grew up thinking our paths, our destinies would take us somewhere noble, somewhere we could shine and contribute, and frankly, we thought it would take us somewhere else.
 And for a time they did.
 We both took further education, worked in other cities, traveled different parts of the world, started families and have started and run different businesses, some of which we still operate.
 However, after and among all of these endeavours, it turns out the place we now feel most called to contribute and shine is our own hometown, with our own little business, feeding the people we care about and supporting the community that raised us.

 I am an entrepreneur, community-builder, maker, graphic designer and localist.
 I thrive in the process of change-making, collaboration and idea jamming.
 I believe anything is possible and that the future is amazing.
 I do my best work envisioning what’s next, launching creative projects and supporting people in their entrepreneurial journey.
 I love my small town, and strongly believe in the resilience of a community built together.
-I live on a small property in Bouchie Lake with my husband and daughter that we are just beginning to develop into a permaculture food forest.
-When we aren't working (my husband is also self-employed) we like to spend time outside, cooking for friends, playing music with our daughter and working on our property.
+I live on a small property in Bouchie Lake with my husband and daughter and enjoy the nature that surrounds us.
+When we aren't working (my husband is also self-employed) we like to spend time outside, cooking for friends, playing music with our daughter and friends and traveling whenever we can.